 This item provides an overview of the Port's proposed Fiscal Year (FY) 2018-19 and FY 2019-20 Biennial Operating Budget to allow for Port Commission and public feedback.
+Approval of the budget is scheduled for the next Port Commission meeting on February 27, 2018.
 Please note that the Charter requires departments to submit their budgets to the Mayor and the Controller's Office on February 21st.
-Should the Port Commission request adjustments, Port staff will work with the Mayor's Office to reflect those changes in its budget submission.
-This report was first issued for the February 13, 2018 Port Commission meeting.
-Updated information to address commissioner questions is underlined and in italics.
+Should the Port Commission request adjustments at its February 27th meeting, Port staff will work with the Mayor's Office to reflect those changes in its budget submission.